cmfredricksen/agnostic-tarot/src/pages/posts/post-1.md

 ---
 title: 'The Agnostic Method'
 pubDate: 2025-06-10
-description: 'This is the first post of my new Astro blog.'
+description: 'Use the Agnostic Method to learn how to read cards, both tarot and playing cards.'
-author: 'Astro Learner'
+author: 'Chris F'
 image:
     url: 'https://docs.astro.build/assets/rose.webp'
     alt: 'The Astro logo on a dark background with a pink glow.'